mayank1211/mayank1211/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mayank1211)

-I am a final year student at The University of Roehampton, pursuing a Bachelor in Computer Science and a Junior full-stack developer at NHS England, passionate about programming 🐍, testing 🧪, cloud automation ☁️ and open source contribution.
-I love to learn and contribute in any and every possible way.
+Hello, I'm a recent graduate from the University of Roehampton and currently working as a junior software engineer at NHS England.
+With over 4 years of work experience, my passion lies in full-stack development, cloud automation, and contributing to open-source projects.
+I love learning and always look for ways to make a positive impact.

 ## 👨🏼‍💻 Current Company
 [NHS England](https://digital.nhs.uk/)